Preference Learning in School Choice Problems: Equilibrium Analysis

-Suppose that information acquisition is costly, $\mu > 0$.
-We focus on parameter values -- especially the value of $v$ for any fixed $\mu$ -- such that each mechanism $\Gamma \in \{B, D\}$ has an interior symmetric equilibrium and $r^{\Gamma} \in (\hat{r},1)$.
-We focus on interior equilibria because they are particularly interesting analytically.
-If $v$ is too close to $1$, then students in the DA mechanism would not acquire costly information, and the equilibrium allocation becomes independent of students' unobservable preference types.
+We continue to consider parameter values such that, for each mechanism $\Gamma \in \{\text{Boston}, \text{DA}\}$, a symmetric Nash equilibrium $m^{\Gamma}(\theta)$ satisfies $r^{\Gamma} \equiv \int_0^1 m^{\Gamma}(\theta) d\theta \in (\hat{r},1)$.
+In other words, the value of $v$ is sufficiently high to make school $s$ more competitive than school $a$, but not so high that an interior equilibrium arises.\footnote{We exclude the case of a non-interior equilibrium where $v$ is very close to 1, as in that case, under the DA mechanism, students do not acquire any information, and the equilibrium allocation becomes independent of their preference types.}